Airblader/i3/README.md

 # i3-gaps

+## Project status

+:warning: :warning: :warning:

+The i3-gaps project has been merged with i3.
+All i3-gaps features will become available with i3 4.22 (not released yet at the time of writing this).

+Package maintainers are asked to replace any i3-gaps packages with the i3 package once i3 4.22 has been released.
+This repository will be archived and no longer be kept up to date.

 ## What is i3-gaps?

 i3-gaps is a fork of [i3wm](https://www.i3wm.org), a tiling window manager for X11.
 It is kept up to date with upstream, adding a few additional features such as gaps between windows (see below for a complete list).